-Moviso Academy is dedicated to providing the highest quality of education and training to prepare graduates for overall success in the fields of real estate and business.
-The curriculum focuses on quickly preparing the students in multiple areas of the real estate professions as well as building general business skills.
+Serving the vocational rehabilitation community and the career college constituency at large, Moviso Academy is dedicated to providing the highest quality of education and training to prepare graduates for overall success in the broad areas of real estate, business, information technology, and criminal justice.

-Upon program completion, students are prepared for entry level careers as loan processor assistants, transaction coordinator assistants, loan officer assistants, residential property managers, commercial property managers, small business owners, or office assistants with marketing responsibilities.
+Upon completion of Moviso Academy's programs, graduates are prepared for entry level careers as loan processor assistants, transaction coordinator assistants, loan officer assistants, residential property managers, commercial property managers, small business owners, office assistants with marketing responsibilities, security guards, and digital marketing specialists.

-Proper training of real estate and small business professionals is the overall goal of the institution.
+Proper training of real estate, small business, criminal justice, and information technology professionals is the overall goal of the institution.
 The faculty and staff at Moviso Academy assume responsibility for each student's development.
 As community members and an educational institution, we are committed to delivering high quality education that not only prepares students for careers but contributes to the aim of life-long learning and growth.